Introduction

 This memo was supposed to be a simple summary of the reasons behind our biggest investment in 2023 — a $23.2M round into Transmutex, a nuclear infrastructure company.
 We co-led this round with Albert Wenger from Union Square Ventures with significant participation from At One Ventures (led by Helen Lin) among other exceptional investors.

 As we reflected on the source of our conviction, we realized that underlying our investment was more than a singular thesis, but a broader (latent) framework for identifying the biggest opportunities in venture.
 We felt this framework, that we call The Triad, was worth exploring, formalizing, and sharing.
-It builds on the thinking and tradition of Investor Philosophers like Albert Wenger (his book a The World After Capital is must a read in this domain), Marc Andreessen, Peter Thiel, George Soros and more.
+It builds on the thinking and tradition of Investor Philosophers like Albert Wenger (his book The World After Capital is must a read in this domain), Marc Andreessen, Peter Thiel, George Soros and more.
 Each has developed their own philosophically grounded frameworks for deploying capital and resources to shape the world.

 At a high level, The Triad isolates three dimensions that determine the total output from a given technology; our beliefs about the technology, the technology’s actual capabilities, and the resources required (natural, capital, or human) for operation.